iacomputer/api-rest/README.md

 Make sure to set the following environment variables:

+- `NODE_ENV`: The name of the environment where it is running.
 - `PORT`: The port on which the server will run (default: 3000).

 ## License